KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/2 Operations/9 Order of Operations.md

 True if b == 16 else False
 ```

-Create a variable called leg and assign it the value of "a squared" + "b squared"
+Create a variable called leg and assign it the value of "a squared" (a to the power of 2) + "b squared" (b to the power of 2)

 ```
 True if a^2 + b^2 else False